You are here

 Awards Area

 Most fishing derbies will have an awards ceremony.
 A raised stage is needed for this activity.
 The size and height of the stage will depend on the size of the crowd.
 Award recipients will be coming onto the stage, and access must be easy and suitable for disabled people.
 Circle an area in front of the stage with stakes and rope to keep the crowd back from the stage so people can easily see and get to and from the stage.
-A public address system of adequate power is absolutely necessary.
+A public address system of adequate power is necessary.
 Use a public address system with remote microphones rather than a megaphone.

 Displaying Information